ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 **Warning References and Messages:**

-- A binding will produce a warning if it is directly unused, or if it used only by bindings that are unused *and* produce a warning about being unused.
+- A binding will produce a warning if it is directly unused, or if it used only by bindings that are unused *and* produce a warning about being unused
     - This means that e.g. if a top-level bind is used only in an unused local bind, both ``-Wunused-top-binds`` *and* ``-Wunused-local-binds`` must be enabled.
 - The warnings for transitively unused bindings will reference all bindings they are used in that throw a warning
 - If there is a chain of indirectly unused bindings, e.g. ``a`` is used in ``b``, which is used in ``c``, which is used in ``d``, the question arises whether the warning about ``a`` should reference ``b``, ``c``, or ``d``.
 The answer is that it will reference the first binding in that chain that produces a warning (and ``a`` will produce no warning at all if none of them produce a warning).
 For example: